buharov-alexander/microservices-demo/README.md

 # Microservices Demo

-It is demo project where we created two services and configured communication via Kafka.
+It is a demo project where we created two services and configured communication via Kafka.

 ![](https://github.com/buharov-alexander/microservices-demo/blob/master/common/src/main/resources/Schema.png)